Python: Handling environment variables

 print(os.environ.get('ENV'))

-The .env file is used only for the development environment.
-For staging or production, set the environment variables on the Stackhero dashboard in your Python service configuration.
+.envfile is for development only.
+For production or staging, you can set environment variables directly in your Stackhero dashboard under your Python service configuration.